From spouting Geysir to the spouting Whales in a blink of an eye.

 FROM A SPOUTING GEYSER TO SPOUTING WHALES IN A BLINK OF AN EYE.

-For an unforgettable action-packed day, take Iceland’s most iconic tour, the Golden Circle, and afterwards head out to sea for some Whale Watching.
+For an unforgettable action-packed day, take Iceland’s most iconic tour, the Golden Circle, and afterward head out to sea for some Whale Watching.

-Departure for our whale watching trip is at 17:00, which means that after the 08:00 Golden Circle Tour you will have around an hour before boarding the whale watching ship.
-We drop you off by the pier and here's the perfect opportunity to explore the quaint old harbour with its design boutiques and coffee houses, or simply stroll around and take in all the action in the busy harbour.
+Departure for our whale-watching trip is at 17:00, which means that after the 08:00 Golden Circle Tour you will have around an hour before boarding the whale-watching ship.
+We drop you off by the pier and here's the perfect opportunity to explore the quaint old harbor with its design boutiques and coffee houses, or simply stroll around and take in all the action in the busy harbor.

-On your return to Reykjavik it´s off whale watching from Reykjavík harbour.
-In the bay can be found a large variety of whales, dolphins and birds that happily enjoy the long days and bright nights of the Icelandic summer.
-The minke whales are playful and in large numbers, along with the quick and quirky white-beaked dolphins, the cute harbour porpoises and the huge humpback whales.
+On your return to Reykjavik, it´s off whale watching from Reykjavík harbor.
+In the bay can be found a large variety of whales, dolphins, and birds that happily enjoy the long days and bright nights of the Icelandic summer.
+The minke whales are playful and in large numbers, along with the quick and quirky white-beaked dolphins, the cute harbor porpoises, and the huge humpback whales.

 Before or after the tour you can enjoy the onboard multimedia show that includes images and videos providing lots of fascinating facts about the whales and marine life in Icelandic waters.